- Swansea (Main) 01792 773 773

 - Do an ice-cream run.
 The office dieters might not thank you, but needs must under extreme circumstances!

 - Temporarily alter working hours.
-Most people will be more productive in the early morning before the ambient temperature creeps up as the day progresses.
-Can some of your teams start work earlier and finish earlier, or can you opt to let all staff leave work an hour earlier?
+Most people will be more productive in the early morning before the ambient temperature creeps up as the day progresses, this can be of particular relevance where the use of PPE means dress codes cannot be relaxed.
+Can some of your teams alter their start and finish times to work when the sun is not at its strongest?

 - Clearly, many people have jobs outdoors, and it is even more important to consider their working conditions during a heatwave – so wearing appropriate protective clothing, sunscreen, head coverings and staying very well hydrated is crucial.